DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 ### Package your Git repository

-Packaging your repository from Git
+This section provides instructions on packaging your repository from Git.

 ```shell
 git clone --no-checkout https://repo1.dso.mil/big-bang/apps/third-party/kafka.git && tar -zcvf kafka-repo.tar.gz kafka
 ```

 This creates a tar of a full git repo without a checkout.
-After you have placed this git repo in its destination you can get the files to view by doing.
+After you have placed this git repo in its destination, you can get the files to view by doing.

 ```shell
 git checkout